-GoPros have long been held as the gold standard of action cameras.
-The American manufacturer was crucial in popularizing portable, rugged cameras for recording up-close-and-personal sports and travel videos and currently produces a range of feature-dense models.
-That said, other companies have made strides in this arena, with some offering many of the same functions at a substantially lower cost and others branching out into building cameras with novel features, like integrated three-axis gimbals.
+GoPros have long been the gold standard of action cameras.
+The company was crucial in popularizing portable, rugged cameras for recording up-close-and-personal action videos and currently produces a range of models to suit different budgets.
+That said, brand recognition doesn't come cheap, and other companies have made strides in this arena, with some offering action cams with many of the same features at a substantially lower cost and others branching out to produce portable cameras with more and more innovative designs.

-Our recommendations above are what we think are currently the best GoPro alternatives for most people to buy, according to their needs.
-We factor in the price, feedback from our visitors, and availability (no cameras that are difficult to find or almost out of stock in the US).
+Our recommendations above are what we think are currently the best non-GoPro action cameras for most people to buy, according to their needs.
+We factor in the price, feedback from our visitors, and availability (no cameras that are difficult to find or almost out of stock in the U.S.).

-If you would like to choose for yourself, here's the list of all our action camera reviews.
+If you would like to choose for yourself, here's the list of all our action camera reviews—we've left GoPro cameras in there, so you can compare how alternatives stack up.
 Be careful not to get caught up in the details.
 There is no single perfect camera.
 Personal taste, preference, and shooting habits will matter more in your selection.